If I can squeeze it in today, I will explain to you what happened to your cowboys yesterday afternoon against the Philadelphia McNabs.

 There might be angry letters to the networks, but they haven't released them if there are.

-And television is sight.
+And television is sight, clearly.

 Bill Clinton.

-On Charlie Rose, we got the audio sound bites of this coming up later.
+On Charlie Rose, we got the audio soundbites of this coming up later.

-Uh an unusually direct attack Friday night on Senator Obama.
+An unusually direct attack Friday night on Senator Obama.

 Clinton repeatedly questioned Obama's preparedness for the White House, noting that he took office in January 2005 and became a presidential candidate about two years later.

-But Mr. Obama was an Illinois State Senator before that.
+But Mr. Obama was an Illinois state senator before that.

-Um, and it continues to run down the black guy.
+And it continues to run down the black guy.

-When you get right down to Mrs. Clinton's campaign, puts out this notion that Obama might be selling drugs.
+When you get right down to Mrs. Clinton's campaign, puts out this notion Obama might be selling drugs.

 So it's damage control time for Hillary.